desec-io/desec-stack/docs/dns/domains.rst

 Domain management is done through the ``/api/v1/domains/`` endpoint.
 The following sections describe how to create, list, modify, and delete domains using JSON objects.

-The structure of the JSON objects is detailed in the next section.
+All operations are subject to rate limiting.
+For details, see :ref:`rate-limits`.

 .. _`domain object`: